A hosting checker is a tool that allows you to find out what hosting provider a website is using the web host of a particular website.

 Best Free Web Hosting Checker Websites

-Hosting checker is a free online tool that allows you to check the hosting provider for any website.
+Hosting checker is a free online tool that allows you to check the hosting providers for existing sites.
 Simply enter the website URL and click on the “Find Host” button.

 Site checker is an all-in-one SEO platform that offers many different tools, including a website health checker, keyword ranking checker, and website host checker.

 HostAdvice is an online resource for web hosting reviews, ratings, and comparisons.
-They also offer a free domain hosting checker tool that allows you to find out the hosting company for any website.
+They also offer a free domain hosting checker tool that allows you to find out the hosting company for web pages.